J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 listen(sock, 2);
 ```

-Stage 4 - Wait for incoming connections on the newly created socket
+</h3>Stage 4 - Wait for incoming connections on the newly created socket</h3>

 For this stage we will wait for connections on our newly created socket, using the accept syscall, and as soon as a connection is initiated, we will create new socket with the network information of the incoming connection and store it in a new variable.
 After the new socket is created, we will tear down or close the original socket.